 Hiring headaches can vary depending on the size of the company or the type of roles you are hiring.
 But many companies still fail to acknowledge the challenges at hand and the solutions that are available to them.

 Here we reveal key elements to help you add value to your recruitment process (if not already).

 - Shortlisting – create a shortlist for an employer instantly

 Shortlisting involves the identification of candidates from either a talent pool or database of registrations/applications who best meet the required and desired criteria for your vacancy.
 These candidates you’ll want to move forward onto the next step of your recruitment process.
-Sourcing and finding candidates is a simple process, provided you have access to the ideal database of candidates, but the proportion of which reach a job specification criteria or specific requirements to increase the conversion rate is a little more difficult to ensure.
+Sourcing and finding candidates is a simple process, provided you have access to the ideal database of candidates.
+But the proportion of which reach a job specification criteria (or at least the requirements to increase the conversion rate) is a little more difficult to ensure.
 That is why screening is also an important process.

 Screening and shortlisting should happen simultaneously: as you screen candidate’s profiles it’s good to be able to shortlist instantly in order to relay back to employers the numbers of candidates shortlisted.
 The ability to generate lists of suitable candidates both pro-actively and candidate driven is the most effective method in ensuring high conversions in the application to hire process.

 While on the subject of having a pre-qualified list of candidates who are looking for vacancies, It’s important to mention that segmentation and candidate validation is another important step in the making for more efficient shortlisting and hiring process.
 Can you validate a candidate’s qualifications or criteria quickly using an example the below?

 - Industry preferences